billism1/esp32-cheap-yellow-display-examples/README.md

 \* The "Fluid Simulation" project was copied from [github.com/colonelwatch/ESP32-fluid-simulation/](https://github.com/colonelwatch/ESP32-fluid-simulation/).
 I modified it to work on my CYD device and converted it to a Platform.io project.

 \*\* The "Particles" project was copied from [github.com/doctorpartlow/esp32s3lilygoanimations](https://github.com/doctorpartlow/esp32s3lilygoanimations/blob/main/particles.ino).
-I fixed a couple monor bugs and converted it to a Platform.io project.
+I fixed a couple monor bugs, modified it to work on the CTD, and converted it to a Platform.io project.